FaserF/ha-db_infoscreen/README.md

 There is no direct way of migrating the ha-deutschebahn integration to ha-db_infoscreen due to the fact, that those are two completly different integrations with different API sources.
 The old ha-deutschebahn api provided a start and destination option, which is not (yet) available with this newer API backend.
 To get a most similar option about this, I recommend starting playing around with the `platforms` option to only display one direction for your direction and afterwards filtering with a custom sensor to only display trains with a specific end station or using for example two sensors for the same station but choosing different `via_stations` to only display "one direction".

-All other features of ha-deutschebahn are ported to this integration or will be ported soon.
+All other features of ha-deutschebahn are ported to this integration already.

 [Discussion about this](https://github.com/FaserF/ha-db_infoscreen/issues/4)